Azure/azure-sdk-for-net/doc/mgmt_preview_quickstart.md

 VirtualMachineContainer vmContainer = resourceGroup.GetVirtualMachines();
 // Use the same location as the resource group string vmName = "myVM";
-var input = new VirtualMachineData(resourceGroup.Data.Location)
+VirtualMachineData input = new VirtualMachineData(resourceGroup.Data.Location)
 {
     HardwareProfile = new HardwareProfile()
     {